digitalaidseattle/digital-aid-seattle-website/README.md

 1. Set up local environment.
 2. Ensure access to appropriate accounts:
-   - Github: Must be member of [Open Seattle Github Org](https://github.com/openseattle) in order to push changes to the repo.
+   - Github: Must be member of [Digital Aid Seattle Github Org](https://github.com/openseattle) in order to push changes to the repo.
-   - Vercel: Must be a member of [Open Seattle Group on Vercel](https://vercel.com/openseattle/open-seattle-website)to approve staged changes to production.
+   - Vercel: Must be a member of [Digital Aid Seattle Group on Vercel](https://vercel.com/openseattle/open-seattle-website)to approve staged changes to production.
-   - Sanity.io: Must be added as administrator in order to edit content managed by Sanity.io [The Open Seattle Sanity Dashboard can be accessed here](https://www.openseattle.org/studio)
+   - Sanity.io: Must be added as administrator in order to edit content managed by Sanity.io [The Digital Aid Seattle Sanity Dashboard can be accessed here](https://www.digitalaidseattle.org/studio)
    - Airtable: Must have shared access to the group Airtable account in order edit Airtable forms.
 3. Get issue from group Asana board.
 4. Create a branch with the following convention: username/feature-name